codehearts/portfolio/readme.md

 - `repo` GitHub repo with the username and repo name, like `codehearts/codehearts`

 Repos are displayed in the sorted order of their filenames, so each file is prepended with a number to influence the sorting

+### Resumés

+Resumés contain only the following front matter:

+- `name` Who the resumé is for (basically just me)
+- `links` Array of contact links with the following properties
+  - `name` Label for the link
+  - `link` URL for the link
+- `experiences` Array of prior work experience
+  - `position` Title of the position held
+  - `location` Name of the workplace
+  - `start` Start year
+  - `end` End year, defaults to "current"
+  - `notes` Array of notes about the experience
+- `education` Array of schools with the following properties
+  - `where` Name of the school
+  - `what` Degree obtained
+  - `when` Year of graduation
+- `technologies` Array of technology experience with the following properties
+  - `experienced` Array of technologies you're experienced with
+  - `familiar` Array of technologies you're less experienced with
+  - `interested` Array of technologies you're interested in learning
+- `references` Array of references with the following properties
+  - `name` Name of the reference
+  - `relation` Position and company, or relationship to the reference
+  - `link`: URL to contact the reference
+  - `link_label` Label for the reference's contact link

 ### Works